- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of file system corruption on data integrity, it is crucial to regularly backup data stored on the NAS device.
 This way, even if corruption occurs, you can restore the data from a reliable backup source.
 Additionally, keeping the NAS device's firmware and software up to date, using reliable storage media, and performing regular system maintenance can help minimize the risk of file system corruption.

-Although NAS DiskStation DS1511+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS1511+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -